MendelDamian/2048-Game/README.md

   - Folder which contains colors themes for tiles
 - Lang folder
   - Folder which contains languages
+- Images folder
+  - Folder with images

 ## To-do list
-- Main menu - DONE in 70%
+- Main menu - DONE in 90%
 - Pause
 - Back
-- Options
+- Options - DONE in 10%
 - Languages - DONE in 100%
 - Color themes - DONE in 100%
 - Highest score